We believe students have a central role to play in creating systemic change.

 Expectations & Responsibilities

-- Design and execute an advocacy campaign on their campus
+- Design and execute an advocacy campaign on your campus

 For any questions or inquiries please contact: Marcos Montes / firstname.lastname@example.org